kubevirt/kubevirt.github.io/pages/summit.md

 As the rapid transition to remote work happened, VFX studios and designers used to beefy workstations, on-site storage clusters and high performance networking have had to scramble to make those resources available to people at home.

-This presentation details how a VFX studio with 60 designers transitioned from a fully on-prem environment to complete cloud workflow.
+This presentation details how a VFX studio with 60 designers transitioned from a fully on-premise environment to complete cloud workflow.
 Combining KubeVirt powered Virtual Workstations with render nodes and storage running natively in Kubernetes provided a solution that beat expectations.
 Being able to manage all components via the same Kubernetes API allowed for a quick integration into existing systems.

 We will be discussing our experience integrating KubeVirt under a strict deadline while leveraging bleeding edge features such as Virtio-FS.

-Presenter: Peter Salanki, Director of Engineering, CoreWeve, Inc, <https://github.com/salanki>
+Presenter: Peter Salanki, Director of Engineering, CoreWeave, Inc, <https://github.com/salanki>

 <a name="office-hours"></a>
 ### Office Hours: Q&A with KubeVirt maintainers